 The keys settings should be adjusted for CLARITY of sending.

-The hand key recording mentioned above was from a 1910-era disk
+The fast hand key recording mentioned above was from a 1910-era disk

 recording.
 At the beginning I sent the same text as later sent by hand